 - making sure the classroom is wheelchair accessible

 - adjusting the formatting of tasks and assignments (taking a written test verbally, allowing the student to type their answers, etc,)

 - taking advantage of alternative communication (iPads, speech-generating devices, etc.)

 - having an aide (for physical assistance, or reading and writing support)

-By learning information about the student’s strengths, weaknesses, and triggers, teachers and administrators can help create the ideal learning environment.
+By learning about the student’s strengths, weaknesses, and triggers, teachers and administrators can improve the child’s learning experience.

 When children feel safe and accepted in their environment, they’re more likely to participate and ask for help.